Setting up your course layout

 Collapsed Topics Format

-This flexible course format is designed to enhance navigation by keeping course sections collapsible.
+The collapsed topics format is designed to enhance navigation by keeping course sections compact on the homepage.
 This helps reduce clutter, especially in courses with many sections, and improves user experience by allowing students to expand only the content they need.

 Collapsed topics layout